AliBayatGH/CommandScheduler/README.md

 # Integrate MediatR with Hangfire

+## Give a Star! :star:
+If you like this project, learn something or you are using it in your applications, please give it a star.
+Thanks!

 To schedule your commands, execute them parallel with retry option and monitor them. `Hangfire` gives me all these kind of features but You have to have `public` method which You have to pass to `Hangifre` method (for example `BackgroundJob.Enqueue`).
-This is a problem – with mediator pattern You cannot pass public method of handler because You have decoupled it from invoker.
+This is a problem â€“ with mediator pattern You cannot pass public method of handler because You have decoupled it from invoker.
 So You need special way to integrate `MediatR` with `Hangfire` without affecting basic assumptions.

 I presented the way of processing commands asynchronously using `MediatR` and `Hangfire`.
 With this approach we have:
 1. Decoupled invokers and handlers of commands.